symfony/panther/README.md

 The `PantherTestCase` class allows you to easily write E2E tests.
 It automatically starts your app using the built-in PHP web server and let you crawl it using Panther.
-To provides all of the testing tools you're used to, it extends [PHPUnit](https://phpunit.de/)'s `TestCase`.
+To provide all of the testing tools you're used to, it extends [PHPUnit](https://phpunit.de/)'s `TestCase`.

 If you are testing a Symfony application, `PantherTestCase` automatically extends [the `WebTestCase` class](https://symfony.com/doc/current/testing.html#functional-tests).
 It means you can easily create functional tests, which can directly execute the kernel of your application and access all